wimpysworld/stream-sprout/README.md

 #### Ingest servers

-The example configuration uses the primary Twitch ingest server, which is `rtmp://live.twitch.tv/app/`.
+The example configuration uses the primary Twitch ingest endpoint, which is `rtmp://live.twitch.tv/app/`.
-If you want to optimise your stream quality, you can use a server closer to your location.
+If you want to optimize your stream latency, you can use a Twitch ingest endpoint closer to your location.
-A short list of recommended servers based on your location is available from [Recommended Ingest Endpoints For You](https://help.twitch.tv/s/twitch-ingest-recommendation).
+A short list of recommended endpoints, based on your whereabouts, is available from [Recommended Ingest Endpoints For You](https://help.twitch.tv/s/twitch-ingest-recommendation).

-You can find a complete list of Twitch ingest servers from <https://twitchstatus.com/>.
+You can find a complete list of Twitch ingest endpoints from <https://twitchstatus.com/>.

 #### Testing

 If you want to test streaming to Twitch without going live, you can use the `?bandwidthtest=true` query parameter.

-Add `?bandwidthtest=true` to the end of your Twitch stream key, this will enable bandwidth testing, which you can monitor at <https://inspector.twitch.tv/>, and the stream will not go live on your channel.
+Add `?bandwidthtest=true` to the end of your Twitch stream key, this will enable bandwidth testing, which you can monitor using <https://inspector.twitch.tv/>, and the stream will not go live on your channel.

 ### YouTube